RandomSearch18/kivy-flash-cards/README.md

 The program is currently in development, so the easiest way to run it on desktop platforms is by following the [development instructions](#development-instructions).

+### Linux packages

+I have not yet worked out how to do this!
+Feel free to DM me or open an issue if you have ideas to share.

 ### Android

 The program can also be run as an Android app.
 Debug builds are available from the [Releases tab](https://github.com/RandomSearch18/kivy-flash-cards/releases)